ereiskind/nolcat/docs/source/testing.rst

 Using the Test Container
 ========================
+The script "run_nolcat_tests.py" clones a given branch and runs either a given test script or all test scripts at a specified level of detail.
+The command, which should be run in the root folder, is ``python tests/run_nolcat_tests.py branch log_level test_script`` where ``branch`` is the name of the Git branch to be cloned, ``log_level`` is the descriptor for the level of logging detail that should be used (generally "info" or "debug" when details are needed), and ``test_script`` is optionally the test script that should run; if left off, all the test scripts will run.

-The script "run_nolcat_tests.py" provides greater flexibility with running the test scripts.
-NoLCAT can only be used with Python versions 3.7 or 3.8; versions below that don't support f-strings and versions above that have a problem with installing numpy, a pandas dependency (see https://github.com/numpy/numpy/issues/17569).
-To accommodate this narrow range of comparable versions, neither of which is available with the binary installer (aka wizard), this script creates an image with Python 3.8 and a branch of the NoLCAT repo specified by the user, creates an ephemeral container for running tests, and destroys the image.
+The container was created because NoLCAT can only be used with Python versions 3.7 or 3.8; versions below that don't support f-strings and versions above that have a problem with installing numpy, a pandas dependency (see https://github.com/numpy/numpy/issues/17569).
+To accommodate this narrow range of comparable versions, neither of which is available with the binary installer (aka wizard), this script creates an image with Python 3.8 for testing.

 Test Data
 *********